-Want some bat advice from someone who doesn’t sell bats?
+Want some bat buying advice from someone who doesn’t sell bats?

 Good.
 You’ve found us.

 We see thousands of readers daily at BatDigest.com.
-It is likely many of them are looking for the same answer you are.
-Some submit questions to our get expert advice (you can too) and we answer them.
+Many of them are likely looking for the same answer you are.
+Some submit questions to our get expert advice (you can too), and we answer them.
 (You can search for those answers below).

-If you don’t see a pertinent answer to your question than ask your own question by clicking the button below.
+If you don’t see a pertinent answer to your question, then you can ask your own by clicking the button below.

 Get Some Advice

-We are real people that really play a lot of fastpitch and baseball.
-We also know a ton about bats as we’ve hit everyone of them since 2015.
+We are real people that play a lot of fastpitch and baseball.
+We also know a ton about bats as we’ve hit every one of them since 2015.

 Search Previous Advice